robertknight/rten/docs/rten-file-format.md

 ### Tensor data

 The tensor data section is a block of bytes referenced by the model data.
+The shape of tensors, type of elements and other metadata is contained in the model data.

 ## V1 format